Migrating to Swift 6: The Strict Concurrency You Must Adopt

 Recommendations

 Migrating to Swift 6 isn’t just a technical improvement; it’s a necessity that’s looming for apps that want to remain compliant with App Store policies.
-Starting in March 2025, all new apps submitted will need to be compiled with Swift 6, meaning that transitioning to the new rules of Strict Concurrency isn’t optional—it’s an inevitable step for any development team.
+Starting in April 2025, all new apps submitted will need to be built with Xcode 16 and the iOS 18 SDK.
+While this isn’t strictly mandatory, it is strongly recommended, making it an almost inevitable step for any development team.

 A gradual approach is key to preventing migration from becoming an unnecessary burden.
 If you start now, progressively adapting the most critical parts of your application, not only will you be prepared for future requirements, but you’ll also reduce the risk of encountering last-minute issues.